N3UN3R/data_preparation/README.md

 - all other scripts in this repo are used for this calculation

+costDict_tuples.py
+- script that reads in the returned file from costCalculator.py and changes the dictionary structure to a dictionary where keys are tuples.
+This dictionary is needed by modified kruskal algorithm

 # The following scripts get needed information from AssetListe.json

 getDataFromAssetListe.py